What are the nutritional benefits, if any, of energy (or power) bars?

 - Graham crackers

-Energy bars aren't a replacement for a healthy lifestyle; it's still important to eat a balanced diet, sleep, manage stress, and be physically active in order to achieve optimum performance.
+Energy bars aren't a replacement for a healthy lifestyle; it's still critical to eat a balanced diet, sleep, manage stress, and be physically active in order to achieve optimum performance.
 So rather than banking on bars, be a smart consumer: consider your caloric needs, choose to eat a balanced diet, read energy bar labels carefully (check for caloric, fat, and sugar content and think how they fit in with your overall diet), and don't be fooled by all the hype.

 More power to ya,Alice!